LoveKino/forseti/README.md

 What is json format data validation?
 -----------------------------------
-Assume there are a json type data, I do not know it's correct or not.
+Assume there is a json type data, I do not know it's correct or not.
 So I will validate this json.
 For example, I get two json fomat data:
 ```
 A:{